-HVAC inspection maintenance is usually complex and lengthy, but the difference it made may not be immediately obvious.
-Thermal cameras can help both boost inspection speed and visually present maintenance result.
+HVAC inspection maintenance is usually complex and lengthy, but the difference it makes may not be immediately obvious.
+Thermal cameras can help both boost inspection speed and visually present maintenance results.

-Thermal imaging technology is great for both detecting problems and repairment result presentation.
-A thermal camera such as the FOTRIC 340/320 can easily pick up temperature anomaly induced by faulty component or structure, and significantly speed up the investigation process.
-In addition, the cameras can offer images of thermal conditions of pre-and post-repair HVAC system, which is a clear indication of the system’s status change.
+Thermal imaging technology is great for both detecting problems and repairing result presentations.
+A thermal camera such as the FOTRIC 340 can easily pick up temperature anomalies induced by faulty components or structures and significantly speed up the investigation process.
+In addition, the cameras can offer images of thermal conditions of the pre-and post-repair HVAC systems, which is a clear indication of the system’s status change.

-Equipped with the FOTRIC 340/320, HVAC maintenance engineers can efficiently identify defects such as, leaky air duct, cold areas on floor heating, condenser coil clogging, air handler malfunction, bad connection and blown fuses in electrical system.
-Furthermore, the thermal images comparison of the HVAC system’s condition serves as a convincing evidence that the problems have been properly solved.
+Equipped with the FOTRIC 340 series thermal cameras, HVAC maintenance engineers can efficiently identify defects such as leaky air ducts, cold areas on floor heating, condenser coil clogging, air handler malfunction, bad connection, and blown fuses in the electrical system.
+Furthermore, the thermal image comparison of the HVAC system’s condition serves as convincing evidence that the problems have been properly solved.

 30mK Thermal Sensitivity